nagyj2/xlox-language/README.md

 ## Contribute

 For any bugs and feature requests please [open an issue](https://github.com/danman113/lox-language/issues).
 For code contributions please create a [pull request](https://github.com/danman113/lox-language/pulls).
 Enjoy!

+## Build Instructions

+To build, navigate to the root directory and run `vsce package`.
+This will create a `.vsix` file which can be imported to VSCode.